The Johns Hopkins Education and Research Center for Occupational Safety and Health

 DIRECTIONS: please click here to visit the JHU school of nursing's website for parking info and directions.

 HOTELS: A list of hotels convenient to the school can be found here on the Johns Hopkins Medical Institutions web site.
 Some hotels may offer a special Hopkins rate available to course participants.
-Many will offer a free shuttle to and from the hospital, which is right across the street from the school of nursing.
+Many will offer taxi vouchers or a free shuttle to and from the hospital, which is right across the street from the school of nursing.
 Please be sure to double check their drop off schedule and times.